Kineolyan/checklist-action/README.md

   "type": "object",
   "properties": {
     "hasChanged": {
-      "description": "Flag indicating whether there are changes to the switches", "type": "boolean"
+      "description": "Flag indicating whether there are changes to the switch states", "type": "boolean"
     },
     "state": {
-      "description": "Map from switch ids to their status.", "type": "object",
+      "description": "Map from switch ids to their statuses", "type": "object",
       "additionalProperties": {
         "type": "boolean"
       }
     },
     "changed": {
       "description": "List of switch ids changed since the last execution.
-Empty when `hasChanged` is false.", "type": "array",
+Empty when `hasChanged` is false", "type": "array",
       "items": {
         "type": "string"